A New Class of Hearing Aids

-What does Over-the-Counter Hearing Aids Mean?
+What Does Over-the-Counter Hearing Aids Mean?

-Over-the-Counter Hearing Aids
+An Over-the-Counter Hearing Aid Device

-Over-the-Counter Hearing Aids
+An Over-the-Counter Hearing Aid Device

-How is it Different from Traditional Prescription Hearing Aids?
+How Do Over-the-Counter Hearing Aids Differ from Traditional Prescription Hearing Aids?

 What Services are Included with Over-the-Counter Hearing Aids?